What is an image in your mind of a pineapple bun look like?

-- Add the egg and milk powder and combine well.
+- Add the egg and dry milk powder and combine well.

 - The dough is too soft to shape and handle at this moment.
-Therefore, you need to wrap it, then keep in the refrigerator for thirty minutes or until it is firm enough to handle by hand before you use it as a topping.
+Therefore, you need to wrap it in the refrigerator for thirty minutes or until it is firm enough to handle by hand before you use it as a topping.

-- Once it is firm like plasticine, remove it from the refrigerator.
-Divide the topping to ten equal balls, and put into the fridge again if they are too soft.
+- Once it is firm, like plasticine, remove it from the refrigerator.
+Divide the topping into ten equal pieces, and put them into the fridge again if they are too soft.

 4. Add the topping to the bread dough and bake

-Now it comes to the fun part, i.e., how to place the topping on top of the bread dough neatly and create a pattern that resembles a pineapple.
+Now it comes to the fun part, i.e., how to neatly place the topping on top of the bread dough and create a pattern resembling a pineapple.

-- Place a portion of the topping on a cling film, then cover it with another film.
+- Place a topping portion on a cling wrap or plastic wrap, then cover it with another.

 - Flatten the topping by pressing it with a dough cutter or the back of a knife.
 I find that this is the best way to make a perfect circle.
 Bear in mind that the topping will crack if you force-pressed the hardened topping dough.
-It works best when it is firm like plasticine but not as hard as a solid ball.
+It works best when firm, like plasticine but not as hard as a solid ball.

-- Roll out the topping with a rolling pin to the size enough to cover the bun’s top portion.
+- Roll out the topping with a rolling pin to a size enough to cover the bun’s top portion.

 - Remove the top layer of the cling film.

-- Brush a thin layer of egg wash on the top side of bread dough.
-The egg will act as glue to secure the topping from falling off the bun after baking.
+- Brush a thin layer of egg wash on the top side of the bread dough.
+After baking, the egg will act as glue to secure the topping from falling off the bun.

-- Place the part of the bun with the egg wash on the topping.
+- To put the topping on top of the bun, place the part of the main dough with the egg wash on the topping.
 Invert the bun so that now the topping is on top.

-- Remove the cling film carefully and then wrap the topping around the bun.
+- Remove the cling film carefully, then wrap the topping around the bun.

 - Make three indented lines on the surface with the dough cutter.
 Turn the dough ninety degrees and indent another three lines.
-Now the bun looks like a pineapple.
+Now the bun has a crosshatch pattern that looks like a pineapple.